carbide customers

 Position > > BLOG

-Principles, Characteristics, and Applications of Electron Beam Processing Technology
+Principles, Characteristics, and Applications of Electron Beam Machining Technology

 Introduction

-Electron beam processing technology harnesses the power of focused high-energy electron beams under vacuum conditions to process materials with high precision.
-This technology falls under the category of microfine high-energy beam processing, which also includes laser beams, plasma, and ion beams.
-These beams are capable of inducing heating, melting, vaporization, and other physical phenomena to achieve material removal, joining, growth, and modification at ultrafine levels.
+Electron Beam Machining (EBM) is an emerging special machining technology that has seen significant development in recent years.
+It is primarily used for drilling, welding, surface treatment, additive manufacturing, lithography, precision machining such as cutting and slotting, and can achieve high-precision machining.
+Electron beam machining technology utilizes the power of a focused high-energy electron beam under vacuum conditions for precision machining of various materials.
+This technology falls under the category of micro fine high-energy beam machining, which also includes laser beams, plasma, and ion beams.
+These beams are capable of inducing heating, melting, vaporization, and other physical phenomena to achieve ultra-fine levels of material removal, joining, growth, and modification.

 Our factory business: We design, develop and produce powder metallurgy moulds, carbide parts, powder injection moulds, stamping toolings and precision mould parts.
 Whatsapp:+8618638951317.
 Email: [email protected]